isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 <p>●	You will be notified directly through the contact details in your application form.
 Please ensure that your contact details are accurate.</p>
    <ul>
 		 <h5>Outcome of Application</h5>
+  <p>●	All applicants will be notified of the outcome of their application via email by 12 September 2023.</p>